jnichols-git/Gate/README.md

 Go-based authentication server using SMTP or credentials for initial authentication, and JWTs for session verification, hosted for you and by you.
 This server is lightweight and highly self-contained, having only 1 external library dependency in [gorm](https://github.com/go-gorm/gorm), a widely-used and maintained library for database management.
+This is extended to 2 external libraries if running a baremetal installation, which uses MetalLB to allow external connections.

 Gate is currently in alpha.
 The author ([jnichols2719](https://github.com/jakenichols2719)) started this project as a means to practice Go and learn about security management methods, and as with any project created for practice and education,